MBSck/MBSck/README.md

 <div style="text-align:center"><img src="RegensburgSkyline.jpg"></div>

 # Hi there - I'm Marten Scheuck
-I am a physicist from Regensburg, Germany, aspiring to become an astrophysicist with the wish to combine programming and observation to contribute to the exploration of our universe.
+I am a PhD student in astronomy working at the [Max-Planck Institute for Astronomy](https://www.mpia.de/de) in Heidelberg, Germany.
+I am aspiring to become a full fledged researcher in astronomy with the wish of combining both programming and observation to contribute to the exploration of our universe and the scientific advance.

-Working on improving my Python as well as C++ skills, as you can see in my repos.
+Working on improving my Python as well as C++ skills and aquiring general knowledge about clean and productive code.

 ## Some General Stuff
 * My work so far:<br>